Alfred Scharf

 Alfred Scharf (25 November 1900, Kynšperk nad Ohří – 20 December 1965, London) was a German-born British art historian.

-Early life
+Early life and education

-Scharf was a son of Heinrich Scharf (1872–1933), founder of the company Goldring (audio equipment) and his wife Cecilia, b.
-Presser (1876–1946).
+Scharf was born 25 November 1900 in Königsberg, Bohemia (presently Kynšperk nad Ohří, Czech Republic), the oldest of four sons, to Heinrich Scharf (1872–1933), a businessman who founded Goldring, an audio equipment company, and Cäcilie Scharf (née Presser; 1876–1946), into a German Jewish family.
+His brothers were; Erwin Scharf (1902–1978), Otto Scharf (1903–1942) and Friedrich Scharf (1904–1976).

 He graduated from Kaiser-Wilhelm-Realgymnasium in Berlin in 1920 and studied art history, classical archeology, East Asian art history and theater history in Berlin, Munich and Freiburg from 1920 to 1925.
 In 1925 he promoted as Dr. phil. in Freiburg with a work supervised by Hans Jantzen on history of stage design.

 Career

 From 1925 to 1928, Scharf worked as research assistant at Kupferstichkabinett department of Berlin State Museums, Kaiser Friedrich Museum and Kunstbibliothek.
 During his time at the Kupferstichkabinett he took part in the work of the catalog of Dutch masters.

 From 1928 to 1932, Scharf worked as a freelance writer, among others as editor of the magazine Der Cicerone and Weltkunst.
 His plans to habilitatewith a postdoctoral dissertation on Filippino Lippi at the University of Frankfurt failed because of his Jewish descent and the anti-semitic currents at the University of Frankfurt.

 He then emigrated to Great Britain in May 1933, where he settled with the help of Jewish aid organizations and the SPSL.
 In 1933–34 he gave lectures at the Courtauld Institute of the University of London.
 He then worked as a freelance art expert and consultant.
 He played a seminal role in the early stage of the Census of Antique Works of Art and Architecture Known in the Renaissance at the Warburg Institute in London.
 In the 1930s Scharf assisted the Rubens scholar Ludwig Burchard in an effort to trace Renaissance and Baroque representations of antiquities and record them on index cards.
 This project directly inspired Fritz Saxl and Richard Krautheimer in their formulation of the Census project in the 1940s.
 He also worked for the National Art Collection Fund.
 In 1946 he was naturalized as a British citizen.